al3xisrobles/Live-Tournament-Tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This website was created by Alexis Robles and Eli Gottlieb, two first-years at Northwestern University.
+This website was created by Alexis Robles and Eli Gottlieb when they were first-years at Northwestern University.
 It was intended to keep track of live standings during a philanthropic volleyball tournament.

 The docs' file management:
 * src contains the fullstack development project